Climate activist Greta Thunberg goes on trial in London for blocking oil and gas conference

-LONDON (AP) — Climate activist Greta Thunberg went on trial Thursday for refusing to leave a protest that blocked the entrance to a major oil and gas industry conference in London last year.
+LONDON (AP) — Climate activist Greta Thunberg spoke defiantly about her mission outside court Thursday on the first day of her trial for refusing to leave a protest that blocked the entrance to a major oil and gas industry conference in London last year.

 Thunberg, 21, was among more than two dozen protesters arrested on Oct.
 17 after preventing access to a hotel during the Energy Intelligence Forum, attended by some of the industry's top executives.

+“Even though we are the ones standing here ... climate, environmental and human rights activists all over the world are being prosecuted, sometimes convicted, and given legal penalties for acting in line with science," she said.
+“We must remember who the real enemy is.
+What are we defending?
+Who are our laws meant to protect?”

-The Swedish environmentalist, who inspired a global youth movement demanding stronger efforts to fight climate change, and four other protesters face a two-day trial in Westminster Magistrates' Court on a charge of breaching a section of the Public Order Act that allows police to impose limits on public assemblies.
+The Swedish environmentalist, who inspired a global youth movement demanding stronger efforts to fight climate change, and four other protesters are in the middle of a two-day trial in Westminster Magistrates' Court on a charge of breaching a section of the Public Order Act that allows police to impose limits on public assemblies.
 She and four Fossil Free London protesters have pleaded not guilty.

 Thunberg and other climate protesters have accused fossil fuel companies of deliberately slowing the global energy transition to renewables in order to make more profit.
 They also oppose the U.K. government's recent approval of drilling for oil in the North Sea, off the coast of Scotland.